antran1245/entertainment/README.md

 - Able to Sign Up and Log in.
 - Log in automatically to previous log in account.
+- Save user information in Local Storage with the key named `SccfmPhDeV`
 - Bookmark movies and Tv Series.

 ## Credit